 The controls work live on the current search results (both in pop-over and tear-off form) without the need to re-run the Find.

 Found items are grouped into two groups.
 The first grouping shows items within context of the current tab's view.
 Such items might not necessarily immediately be seen within the current view area, e.g. because they are outside the display part of a current Map or inside a collapsed container within a current Outline, etc. The second group lists all other matches that cannot be seen in the view pane without changing the context of the current view, i.e. setting its scope differently from the current settings.
+Clicking these out of scope list items invokes a preview window (see below).

 The Find window can match outline separators and map adornments.